Apply

 When enough curious people live in the same house for a while, things may begin to happen on their own.

-Different cultures meet here, but the material is still the simplest rural China: fields, water, hills, neighbors, shared rooms, and nights that can turn into something nobody planned.
+Different cultures meet here, but the material is still the simplest rural China: fields, water, hills, neighbors, shared rooms, and nights that may turn into something nobody planned.

-None of this is scheduled, packaged, or guaranteed.
+None of this is scheduled, staged, polished, or guaranteed.
 These are possibilities, not included services.
-They depend on the people here, the season, the weather, the village, and whether someone is willing to actually make it happen.
+They depend on the people here, the season, the weather, the village, and whether someone is willing to actually make them happen.

 01